HEALTHeLINK/HEALTHeLINK.github.io/development_practices.md

 It is also important that repositories are kept separated in a logical fashion that gives the ability to meet all the above criteria as well as monitor and measure changes in each of the systems or sub-systems.

 ## Branching Strategy
 It is important to unify around a strategy for using Source Control.
-Our recommendation is to use a workflow popularized by GitHub, which is called [GitHub Flow](https://docs.github.com/en/get-started/quickstart/github-flow).
+Our strategy is to use a workflow popularized by GitHub, which is called [GitHub Flow](https://docs.github.com/en/get-started/quickstart/github-flow).

 A few of the most important aspects of this workflow are: